kishorubhale/user-management/README.md

 # user-management
-Project:User Management system .This project was generated with Angular CLI version 8.
+Project:User Management system .
+This project was generated with Angular CLI version 8.
 Development server Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.